anastasiiapirogova/screenlite/SECURITY_OVERVIEW.md

 The application supports **Two-Factor Authentication (2FA)** using TOTP (Time-Based One-Time Password).
 Users can enable 2FA for an extra layer of security to protect their accounts against unauthorized access.

 Currently, disabling 2FA **does not require an additional 2FA confirmation**, as a successful login with 2FA enabled already confirms ownership of the account.
 This is an intentional design decision aimed at balancing security and user experience.
-However, this approach is **still under review** and may change in the future — for example, by requiring re-authentication or 2FA confirmation before disabling, if it’s deemed to significantly improve security without degrading usability.
+However, this approach is **still under review** and may change in the future — for example, by requiring re-authentication or 2FA confirmation before disabling, if it's deemed to significantly improve security without degrading usability.

 ## Session Management

 Users have the ability to **view active sessions** associated with their account, including details like device and IP address.
 They can **revoke any active session** at any time to maintain control over their account access and improve security.

+## Media Processing Isolation (FFmpeg)

+For media processing tasks, **FFmpeg** is executed in a separate, isolated container.
+This design ensures that potentially risky or resource-intensive operations are sandboxed away from the main application server, reducing the attack surface and improving overall system stability.
+The main server communicates with the FFmpeg container exclusively via **HTTP requests**, ensuring a clear separation of concerns and minimizing the risk of privilege escalation or container breakout attacks.

 ## CSRF Protection